Mister7F/Locky/readme.md

     - ctrl C
     - ctrl V
     - escape to close form
+- Store file
+- View old passwords
-- List view with folders on the left side
+- Statistics on the accounts
+- Store setting in local storage instead of cookies